format_list_bulleted Topic Overview

 Schools and units should not create a purchase requisition for storage solutions without consulting with UIT.
 If the storage solution is not available through UIT, it may be procured through a contract.
 Please note that the use of Stanford data will have additional requirements.

 Web development services should be procured through a SmartMart Contract request.
-Refer to Topic Overview: Selecting a Supplier for guidance about vendor selection and the overall process.
+Refer to Topic Overview: Selecting a Supplier or Independent Contractor for guidance about vendor selection and the overall process.
 Refer to Professional Services section on this page for additional considerations.

 Web-applications are required to meet Stanford’s Accessibility of Electronic Content Policy.
 Suppliers providing such products through direct purchase should provide documentation as to how the product conforms with the Web Content Accessibility Guidelines 2.0, Level A and Level AA standard.
 Such documentation may include a VPAT (Voluntary Product Accessibility Template), Accessibility Conformance Report, accessibility documentation, or accessibility development workflow adopted by the supplier.
 To request assistance from a representative of the Office of Digital Accessibility, please submit a support request.